benjaminy/TenaciousCalf/README.md

     hierarchy, and cache misses are terrible for performance.
 Also, because the accesses are sequentially dependent, it is not possible to pipeline them.
 Modern architectures love pipelining.
-* Every update to a persistent structure involves copying a handful of objects.
-This is work that is totally unnecessary for mutable structures and it puts a lot of pressure on the memory allocator.
+* Every update to a persistent structure involves copying a small handful of objects.
+  * This work is totally unnecessary for mutable structures.
+  * It is a fairly expensive kind of work: allocating and freeing lots of little objects.

 How bad are these performance costs?
-It's hard to give a simple answer to general performance questions like that, but it's not at all hard to cook up a microbenchmark that shows well-implemented persistent structures performing 10-100&times; slower than array-based cousins.
+It's hard to give a simple answer to general performance questions like that, but it's not at all hard to cook up a microbenchmark that shows well-implemented textbook persistent structures performing 10-100&times; slower than array-based cousins.
 Two caveats: